 On a diversification and risk-adjusted return basis — especially during market downturns — Bitcoin historically is not comparable to gold, as seen in the following chart:

 While innovation in the market is inevitable and welcomed, our stance is that both history and data have provided testament to gold’s historical store of value and virtues of diversification and liquidity — especially when compared with commodities, other alternative asset classes and cryptocurrencies, such as Bitcoin.

 Based on today’s changeable markets and risks, gold’s role in a modern-day portfolio may be extending its reach, redefining its uses and benefits among the list of known portfolio diversifiers and traditional fixed income assets that investors have historically relied on to navigate risks and grow portfolio values.

-As the investment landscape evolves, our SPDR gold strategy team continues to monitor market trends and investor demand.
-You can read their latest commentary here.
+As the investment landscape evolves, the SPDR gold strategy team continues to monitor market trends and investor demand.
+Read the latest commentary here.